pierre-emmanuelJ/iptv-proxy/README.md

 ```

-What xtream proxy do:
+What Xtream proxy do

  - convert xtream `xtream-user ` and `xtream-password` into new `user` and `password`
  - convert `xtream-base-url` with `hostname` and `port`

- original xtream credentials:
+Original xtream credentials

  ```
  user: xtream_user
  password: xtream_password
  base-url: http://example.com:1234
  ```

- new xtream credentials:
+New xtream credentials

  ```
  user: test
  password: passwordtest